nicoletrogers/nibrsbook/docs/nibrs_general.md

 ## NIBRS gives you choices (which means you need to think)

 A major benefit of UCR data is that you have very limited choices.
 If you wanted to measure crime you only choice was to use their monthly aggregated city-level data.
 This makes working with the data relatively easy, even though what work you could do was limited.
 NIBRS data takes an opposite approach.
 It provides detailed data and largely leaves it up to the users for what to do with it.
 This flexibility is also a curse.
-It means that people have to think about what they're doing.
-Personally I don't like to do much thinking

-Criminologists (and economists, political scientists, psychologists, law professors, and everyone else who researches crime) are, generally, atrocious are describing what they do with the data.
-I try not to read any UCR or NIBRS papers if I can help it because they just make me angry.
-Beyond refusing to properly cite the source of the data (and saying that it's FBI data is not sufficient since there are many different sources of that)

 ### Choosing a unit of analysis

 Consider, for example, that you want to measure rape in a city.
 Even if we somehow solve the issue of victims not reporting their rapes, we still have a few different ways of even measuring rape.
 Let's use an incident where four men rape a single woman as an example.
 If you're interested in measuring robbery you could do so in several different ways, each of which addresses a different part of crime measurement and will lead to different answers to your questions: the number of crime incidents, the number of victims, the number of offenders, and the number of crimes.
 First, we can follow the old UCR measure of incident-level and say that this is one rape since only one crime incident occurred (even though there were multiple offenders).
 Second, we could look at the victim-level, which again is one rape as there was only one victim.
 Or at the offender-level, which now has four rapes since each offender would be responsible the robbery.
 Finally we could look at the offense-level.
 This data actually makes it unclear what act each offender actually committed so we'd likely measure it as one offense per offender in each incident.^[For four people involved in a rape, do we care if all four actually committed the crime?
 Does it matter if only three committed the rape and one merely stood by?]

+## Crimes included in NIBRS

+### Index crimes

+## NIBRS does not have unfounded crimes

+## A summary of each segment file

+## The data as you get it from the FBI